 Single Sign On

-Enabling Single Sign On is a technical task that requires a Systems Administrator at your end for configuration of your systems.
-You will need to have a SAML 2 compatible Identity Provider service set up that is exposed to the Internet.
+Enabling Single Sign On is a technical task that requires a Systems/Identity Administrator with appropriate access at your end for configuration of your systems.
+You will need to have a SAML 2 compatible Identity Provider service.
 If you have already enabled SAML2-based Single Sign On integration with other Cloud solutions, adding Skills Base should be straightforward.

 There are two parts to enabling Single Sign On: